-The new Disney series The Falcon and The Winter Soldier explores the effects of Cap’s passing of the torch on Sam and Bucky and is also a retroactive deep dive into Steve Rogers as well.
+The new Disney series The Falcon and The Winter Soldier explores the effects of Cap’s passing of the torch on Sam and Bucky, and is also a retroactive deep dive into Steve Rogers.

 It's an indirect look back at the character’s personality.
 The entire time of his MCU entries, Steve has been holding back just how strong he really was, and he wasn’t as much of a wuss as many MCU fans made him out to be.
 This also brings out his humility in that he never felt the need to display it among such powerful people.

 I don’t think we fans truly appreciated Steve Rogers until we saw someone else with the same abilities and tools being the complete opposite.
 And though I honestly sympathize with Walker killing the Flag-Smasher because they had tried to kill him and Battle Star, with his friend dying protecting Walker, the relentless brutality of the man really brings to light a question for fans.

 Did we really want the original Captain America to be like this?